oracle-livelabs/database/kubernetes-for-oracledbas/prepare-oci/prepare-oci.md

 </copy>
 ```

+A *Group* is very similar to a database role.
+Privileges, or in the case of OCI, *Policies* will be granted to the *Group* and cloud users can then be assigned to the cloud *Group* to inherit those *Policies*.

 ## Task 4: Assign User to Group

 Assign the cloud *User* who will be carrying out the remaining Labs to the *Group* created in Task 3.
 This could be yourself!